1. Trail biking of course!

 Do not forget chocolate or another sweetie – it is mandatory for children on all Trysil's summit hikes!

 Both Skagsvola, Trysil's answer to Beseggen, and Trysilfjellet 1132 are very popular summit hikes.
 Close to Trysilfjellet 1132 is the little cottage “Brannvakthytta”, the fireman's cabin.
 This is also a popular hiking destination.
-Take a look at Brannvakthytta's page on Facebook for more info and opening hours.

 4. The climbing park Høyt & Lavt